 FreeBSD, on the other hand, is developed by a central group of people and is distribution-based.
-The team rolls out new versions as they envision and thus often pose compatibility issues with earlier versions.
+The team rolls out new versions as they envision and thus often poses compatibility issues with earlier versions.
 However, as it’s a direct derivative of the Unix source, FreeBSD is much more “Unix” than Linux can ever be!

-To understand the primary reason behind the differences between FreeBSD vs Linux, and you need to understand their respective licenses in depth.
+To understand the primary reason behind the differences between FreeBSD vs. Linux, and you need to understand their respective licenses in depth.
 Linux distros come with the GNU/GPL(General Public License) popularized by pioneers like Richard Stallman.
 The license gives users the freedom to obtain, share, and modify any existing software.
 So you can edit your own Linux distro if you want, without any legal hassles or obstructions.

 FreeBSD, on the other hand, comes under a BSD license.
 Although quite similar to the GPL license in terms of permissibility, BSD licenses do vary.
 The catch here is that GNU/GPL licenses bind you to open source your projects to the community, contrary to their BSD counterparts.
-So, you can fork an existing project with BSD license today, make a modification, and monetize that without any obligations.
+So, you can fork an existing project with a BSD license today, make a modification, and monetize that without any obligations.
 Thus, the BSD license is far more flexible than the GPL used in Linux.

-When deciding from FreeBSD vs Linux, you need to figure beforehand how these systems ship packages.
+When deciding from FreeBSD vs. Linux, you need to figure beforehand how these systems ship packages.
 Linux systems offer a wide array of third-party packages for almost anything.
-You can get specific packages via distro developers, and third-party PPA’s.
+You can get specific packages via distro developers and third-party PPA’s.

 Although appealing for their massive list of available packages, Linux systems tend to get caught in an ever-growing nuisance managing all those sources you’ve installed your packages from.
-Malware and other harmful codes have also been reported to creep their way into systems via manipulating untrusted source.
+Malware and other harmful codes have also been reported to creep their way into systems via manipulating untrusted sources.

 FreeBSD, however, takes a somewhat conservative approach when it comes to shipping out convenient user packages.
 BSD ensures all packages are part of a single centralized repository.
 This prevents unwanted codes or snippets from finding their way to any particular BSD package.
 So, FreeBSD systems are even more secure than Linux when it comes to installing packages.

 The shell is one of the most influential inventions of Unix systems.
-It lets users control and play around their system seamlessly.
+It lets users control and play around with their system seamlessly.
 The universal Unix shell was sh.
 This shell has been upgraded ever since, and we’ve seen the inception of even more powerful shells such as bash, zsh, and tcsh.
 Linux systems always come out with a default bash shell.
 It’s a universally acknowledged and mighty powerful shell that can help you achieve anything on most POSIX compliant Unix systems.

 Linux, on the other hand, delivers extra speed and performance when running native applications.
-As Linux is much more application-centric than FreeBSD ever will be and has co-operative hardware support from corporations like IBM and Intel, Linux systems always tend to run their applications slightly faster than their BSD counterparts.
+As Linux is much more application-centric than FreeBSD ever will be and has cooperative hardware support from corporations like IBM and Intel, Linux systems always tend to run their applications slightly faster than their BSD counterparts.

 9. Common Tools